 Excellent education institutions

-Birmingham is home to two globally renowned universities: the University of Birmingham and Aston University.
+Birmingham is home to three globally renowned universities: the University of Birmingham, Aston University and Birmingham City University.

 Low cost of living